Steve Martin Associates

-Ruth has delivered a training programme covering AAC and Vision Impairment at the Christian Medical College in Vellore, India and continues to provide support and advice on AAC assessment for patients within the Physical Medicine and Rehabilitation department.
+Ruth has delivered training programmes covering AAC and Vision Impairment at the Christian Medical College in Vellore, India and continues to be a validator for AAC assessment for patients within the Physical Medicine and Rehabilitation department.

-Ruth recently presented a Keynote Address at the ECERAAC Conference in Romania (Eastern and Central European Regional Augmentative and Alternative Communication) focusing on how countries such as the UK can offer practical help and support to those working in AAC Emerging Countries.
+She has presented a Keynote Address at ECERAAC (Eastern and Central European Regional Augmentative and Alternative Communication) focusing on how countries such as the UK can offer practical help and support to those working in AAC Emerging Countries.